Joint Tenancy to Avoid Probate

 There are some risks of using joint tenancy to avoid probate in Naples, including:

-• Unintended Consequences.
 Beneficiaries under your will may be unintentionally disinherited if you are not fully aware of Florida probate laws.
-A beneficiary will not inherit the property owned by joint tenancy unless they are one of the other joint tenants.
+A beneficiary will not inherit the property owned by a joint tenancy unless they are one of the other joint tenants.
 The joint tenancy with rights of survivorship trumps anything written in a will.

-• Loss of Control.
 If the property is a bank or brokerage account, one of the joint tenants can remove assets without the approval or even notification of the other owner.
-Additionally, a co-owner could prevent you from selling or borrowing against certain property.
+Additionally, a co-owner could prevent you from selling or borrowing against certain properties.